What is runtime application self-protection and how it works

 RASP may sound like a firewall, but it’s also a diagnostic tool–it depends on how you use it.

-In diagnostic mode, RASP intercepts all calls from an app to an outside system, making sure they’re secure and validating the data within the calls.
-If it notices that something is amiss, it will sound an alarm so the user can take action as they see fit.
+In diagnostic mode, RASP intercepts all calls from an app to an outside system, ensuring they’re secure and validating the data within the calls.
+If it notices something is amiss, it will sound an alarm so the user can take action as they see fit.

 In protection mode, RASP can act of its own accord.
 It can halt the execution of suspected intrusions by stopping the application from completing the action.
 For example, it could prevent an application from executing instructions to a database that appears to be a SQL injection attack.
 It can stop an application’s execution, alert the user or security personnel, or terminate a user’s session completely.